zoe4everyang/zoe4everyang.github.io/content/about.md

 +++
-title = "About"
+title = "About me"
-description = "Hugo, the world's fastest framework for building websites" date = "2019-02-28" aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors"
+description = "Self introduction of Zoe" date = "2019-02-28"
+aliases = ["about-us", "about-hugo", "contact"] author = "Zoe Yang"
 +++

-My Name is Zoe Yang.
-My chinese name is 杨子诣 (Yang Ziyi).
+🌟 Hey there!
+Nice meeting you.
+I'm Zoe Yang (杨子诣 - Yang Ziyi).

-I graduated from Duke University in May 2024 with a master’s degree majoring in Electrical and Computer Engineering.
-I obtained my undergraduate degree in Computer Science with a minor in math from Purdue University in 2020.
-I was selected to be a science honors school student at college and was on the Dean’s List every school year.
+🎓 I graduated with a Master's in Electrical and Computer Engineering from Duke University in May 2024.
+I completed my undergraduate studies with a Science honors degree in Computer Science major and Math minor at Purdue University in 2020.

-I took a semester off in 2019 to do a software engineer internship at Los Angeles Capital Management.
-Prior to pursuing my graduate studies, I worked at Cisco as a scrum master and software developer in Webex-China Infrastructure team.
+👩‍💻 Professionally, I've taken roles that stretch and challenge me—from a software engineering internship at Los Angeles Capital Management to being a full-time software engineer and scrum master on the Cisco Webex-Infrastructure team.

+🛠️ I have a deep-rooted passion for engineering — I love the process of building things, from assembling IKEA furniture to setting up Raspberry Pi IoT projects, or developing complex systems and software.
+This hands-on approach gives me a profound sense of accomplishment.

+🎨 Away from the keyboard, I’m probably out chasing sunsets with my camera, vlogging my latest escapade, or doodling on my tablet.
+(Check out some of my artworks in the 'Gallery' tab!) 🎹 I also enjoy melodies, where playing the piano offers me a delightful escape from the world and a way to unwind from stress.

-I’m excited to see where my next journey will take me to ...
+🚀 I’m excited to see where my next adventure will take me ...